-The current phasing plan, noted as Exhibit 2, is complex.
+The current phasing plan, noted as Exhibit 2 (above and in the appendix), is complex.
 With the experience a GC/CM will bring to the project, we believe the phasing plan can be simplified, costs and schedule durations reduced, and student safety improved.
-The majority of the site development will take place on existing building footprints that will only be available once sections of the new facility are completed (with some mitigation by portables) - creating a phased move in.
 Phasing is critical to facilitate the transition of school activities from one building to another seamlessly.

-- Early pre-construction activities, such as secured safety corridors through construction, must take place to make temporary accommodations for program areas that overlap with early construction. - At each phase of construction, multiple safety and access considerations must be addressed: student ingress/egress, access to sports fields, delivery and pickup of students, building demolition, and site utility locate/relocate. - Each of the four phases (see Exhibit 2 above and in appendix), will have staggered start and end dates that depend on the completion of the earlier phase before that next phase can begin.
+- Early pre-construction activities, such as secured safety corridors through construction, must take place to make temporary accommodations for program areas that overlap with early construction. - At each phase of construction, multiple safety and access considerations must be addressed: student ingress/egress, access to sports fields, delivery and pickup of students, building demolition, and site utility locate/relocate. - Each of the phases will have staggered start and end dates that depend on the completion of the earlier phase before that next phase can begin.